archethic-foundation/libdart/README.md

   ### TransactionBuilding

-  `new TransactionBuilder(type)` creates a new instance of the transaction builder
+  `new Transaction(type)` creates a new instance of the transaction

   `type` is the string defining the type of transaction to generate ("keychain", "keychain_access", "transfer", "hosting", "code_proposal", "code_approval", "nft")

-  The transaction builder instance contains the following methods:
+  The transaction instance contains the following methods:

   #### setCode(code)
   Add the code in the `data.code` section of the transaction